Cloud Spend: The Cloud FinOps Driver

 The combination of FinOps and Kubernetes offers enormous potential benefits for application development but also poses massive new challenges regarding cloud cost visibility, allocation, analysis, planning, and reporting.

 Pepperdata provides solutions that help businesses regain control of runaway cloud costs.
-It is the first company to offer an autonomous solution for optimizing Big Data workloads on-premises and public clouds.
+It is the first company to offer a continuous, autonomous, and real-time solution for optimizing Big Data workloads on-premises and in public clouds.

 FinOps 1.0 tools provide a barrage of optimization suggestions, but these recommendations are often unrealized because engineering teams find them too burdensome to implement at scale.

-With a FinOps 2.0 solution like Pepperdata’s Autonomous Optimization, such concerns are no longer an issue.
-Instead, the AI engine takes care of all the hard work — identifying opportunities for savings, recommending changes that can be made without impacting performance or reliability, and implementing those changes autonomously across an organization’s entire Kubernetes infrastructure.
+With a FinOps 2.0 solution like Pepperdata’s Capacity Optimizer, such concerns are no longer an issue.
+Instead, the Pepperdata ML engine takes care of all the hard work—identifying opportunities for savings, and implementing those changes autonomously in real time across an organization’s entire Kubernetes infrastructure.

 A FinOps culture is now imperative as cloud computing grows.
 Discover how Pepperdata can support your FinOps strategy and help your organization maximize the cloud to its fullest potential without compromising control, speed, and innovation.

-To learn more about how Pepperdata achieves these results, please visit pepperdata.com/kubernetes.
+To learn more about how Pepperdata can help you achieve these results immediately, please visit pepperdata.com/kubernetes